Phillip Hughes: Tributes

 Hughes's One-Day International shirt number, 64, was retired in his memory.
 The scorecard of Hughes's final innings was formally amended to show him being 63 not out, instead of retired hurt.
-A 63-over tribute match (31 1/2 overs per team) featuring some Australians was played in Nepal on 11 April 2015.
+A 63-over tribute match (31 1/2 overs per side) featuring some Australians was played in Nepal on 11 April 2015.
 During the men's trials for the 2015 Boat Race contested by Oxford and Cambridge, the senior men's trial boats for the Cambridge team were called 63 and Not Out in honour of Hughes.

 Sydney rapper Urthboy released "Nambucca Boy" as a tribute to Hughes.
 Matthew Wade also has a likeness of Hughes tattooed on his right forearm.

 In the first home Ashes series since Hughes's passing, Australia decided to extend play to the fifth day on the first Ashes Test in 2017, which coincided with the third anniversary of his passing, with David Warner looking skyward as he scored past 63*; the Barmy Army sang a light-hearted parody as a tribute to Hughes to the tune of "Winter Wonderland".
-Australia won the first test at The Gabba, Brisbane, by 10 wickets.
+Australia won the first Test at The Gabba, Brisbane, by 10 wickets.

 A road bridge on the Pacific Highway over the Nambucca River near his rural NSW hometown of Macksville has been named after Hughes.